PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 200000

-Size of the stack per thread.
+Size of the stack of each mthread.

 .. _setting-statistics-interval: